-- (1) This clause applies to the land identified as "A" on the Key Sites Map. - (2) Development for the purpose of residential accommodation is permitted with development consent, but only as part of a mixed use development.
+- (1) This clause applies to land at 52 and 60 Roberts Road, Greenacre, being Lots 1 and 2, DP 872124 and identified as "APU 3" on the Additional Permitted Uses Map. - (2) Development for the purpose of high technology industries is permitted with development consent.